Current Research

 Monetary Growth Rules in an Emerging Open Economy [Revise & Resubmit]

-We develop a small open economy model interacting with a rest-of-the-world bloc, containing relevant emerging economies’ features: incomplete exchange rate pass-through, limited asset markets participation (LAMP), as well as an informal sector.
-We show that monetary growth rules are stable regardless of the level of asset market participation, i.e. they avoid the inversion of the Taylor principle, unlike standard interest rate rules.
-Estimation results reveal that shocks are amplified by the presence of LAMP, trade autarky further intensifies the effects of financial frictions, while the informal sector acts as buffer, lowering the variability of aggregate and formal fluctuations.
+We develop a small open economy model interacting with a rest-of-the-world bloc, contain- ing relevant emerging economies’ features: incomplete exchange rate pass-through, limited asset markets participation (LAMP), as well as an informal sector.
+We show that monetary growth rules are stable regardless of the level of asset market participation, i.e., they avoid the inversion of the Taylor principle, unlike standard interest rate rules.
+Estimation results using data for Mexico reveal that shocks are amplified by the presence of LAMP, while the informal sector acts as buffer, lowering the variability of aggregate and formal fluctuations.

 Optimal Liquidity Provision and Interest Rate Rules: A Tale of two Frictions